Group delay and phase delay: Calculating minimum amplifier bandwidths for a specified phase linearity

+which is the difference between the phase delay and the group delay, where the phase delay refers to the time delay of a single relatively higher frequency sinusoid, and the group delay refers to the much lower frequencies derived from the envelope of the amplitude modulation applied to that sinusoid, resulting in what is perceptually a narrow band musical note.
+However, exhibiting zero or negligible differential time-delay distortion is a necessary but not sufficient property of an ideal system which must have flat phase delay.
+That's because when two narrow band amplitude modulated notes, one much higher up in the human audio range than the other so their frequency spectrums do not overlap, the results being presented separately are perceptionally ideal, because it's not likely that a human can detect that the begin time of one note took longer from device input to device output than that of the other note.
+However, in the same system, if both notes are presented together at the device input, then, at the device output, one note will take longer to begin than the other, and can alter the perception of the resulting combination note if the begin times at the output are separated too much in time.

 Group delay in optics

 Group delay is important in physics, and in particular in optics.

 In an optical fiber, group delay is the transit time required for optical power, traveling at a given mode's group velocity, to travel a given distance.
 For optical fiber dispersion measurement purposes, the quantity of interest is group delay per unit length, which is the reciprocal of the group velocity of a particular mode.
 The measured group delay of a signal through an optical fiber exhibits a wavelength dependence due to the various dispersion mechanisms present in the fiber.

 It is often desirable for the group delay to be constant across all frequencies; otherwise there is temporal smearing of the signal.
 Because group delay is $\tau_g(\omega) = -\frac{d\phi}{d\omega}$, it therefore follows that a constant group delay can be achieved if the transfer function of the device or medium has a linear phase response (i.e., $\phi(\omega) = \phi(0) - \tau_g \omega$ where the group delay $\tau_g$ is a constant).
 The degree of nonlinearity of the phase indicates the deviation of the group delay from a constant value.

+The differential group delay is the difference in propagation time between the two eigenmodes X and Y polarizations.
+Consider two eigenmodes that are the 0° and 90° linear polarization states.
+If the state of polarization of the input signal is the linear state at 45° between the two eigenmodes, the input signal is divided equally into the two eigenmodes.
+The power of the transmitted signal ET,total is the combination of the transmitted signals of both x and y modes.

+The differential group delay Dt is defined as the difference in propagation time between the eigenmodes: Dt = |tt,x − tt,y|.